 The best deterrent for moral failure is humility.
 If a person is regularly pursuing humility, he is willfully exposing himself to God’s empowering favor and the help of a few good friends.

 If a person is not regularly pursuing humility, the opposing hand of God will be against him.
-James is teaching us this in James 4:6
+James is teaching us this when he says,

 The humble man is always looking up to God and others, seeking their help.
 And what better situation can a man be in than to have God on his side, working on his behalf?